larson-group/clubb_release/Readme.txt

 The Namelist files:

-  tune/bomex_hoc.in, fire_hoc.in, arm_hoc.in & atex_hoc.in.
+  model/bomex_model.in, fire_model.in, arm_model.in & atex_model.in.
-  These files specify the standard hoc model parameters.
-Usually these don't
-    need to be edited.
+  These files specify the standard HOC model parameters.
+Usually these do not need to be modified.

+  stats/bomex_stats.in, fire_stats.in, arm_stats.in & atex_stats.in.
+  These files specify statistics output for each simulation.
+See statistics.F for a complete list of the all output supported.

   tune/error_all.in, error_<CASE>.in, error_<DATE>.in.
   These specify tuning parameters, case information initial constant values,